 At every new place I encounter I wonder, how did it come to be like this, what events or processes made it so?
-With research I try to finds answers, then in a manner akin to reverse engineering I set about to achieve a semblance of understanding.
-My process is to take apart a landscape and re-assemble it, creating objects and images that explain it or tell its story.
+With research I try to find answers, then in a manner akin to reverse engineering I set about to achieve a semblance of understanding.
+My process is to take apart a landscape and re-assemble it, creating objects and images that explain it, or tell its story.
 These stories are sometimes chronicles of inquiry, other times accounts of a personal experience I had there.
 My stories can also be about the depiction of a place, by legend or account.

 In the late 70’s I worked as a firefighter for the Bureau of Land Management in Northeastern Utah.
 Often, I would be transported to fire sites via helicopter and I was able to view the landscape from the air.
 This experience transformed my way of seeing.
 From the air the land revealed its larger form; contours unseen from the ground emerged, and trees and rock became patterns of color and shadow.